 In the agricultural settings in which the Site C EC stations are situated, the biological response is affected by human factors, as the farmer is the one controlling the timing of sowing and planting.
-Gap-filling of λE was accomplished using the EBC model approach (Amiro et al., 2006) with no additional uncertainty as H continued to be measured throughout the IRGA calibration period.
+Gap-filling of the latent heat flux λE was accomplished using the EBC model approach (Amiro et al., 2006) with no additional uncertainty as the sensible heat flux H continued to be measured throughout the IRGA calibration period.